13Bytes/eInkCalendar/README.md

 (The Raspi is a bit overkill if you only want to update the calendar.
 But since it's powered on anyways, I use it to host many other things as well.
 If you only want to use it for the calendar, you should take a look at the Raspberry Pi Zero series)
 <p align="right">(<a href="#top">back to top</a>)</p>

+* Witty Pi 4 L3V7
+* L3V7 Battery and connectors, if needed for the Witty Pi.

 <!-- GETTING STARTED -->